Lotus Petal Pendant Lamp

 Other versions: This Lotus petal pendant lamp was made in several colours and variations.

-No information to be found, but in all probability this pendant lamp was produced in the United States of America.
-Many lamps in this style were produced there in the 1950s and 1960s.
+No information can be found, but in all probability this pendant lamp was produced in the United States of America.
+Many lamps in this style were produced in the US in the 1950s and 1960s.

 Among others, Loevsky & Loevsky, White Metal Castings Company from Carlstadt, New Jersey produced similar lamps.
 The company exported their lights to Europa, were this one was acquired.